pyxelr/pawelcislo.com/src/content/docs/posts/2020-07-10-optimising-our-learning-retention-rate-with-srs-anki.md

 ## What can you study with flashcards?

-Let me start with the fact that the use of a Spaced Repetitive Software (SRS) like Anki can be your greatest weapon while preparing for a TV shows like "_Who Wants to Be a Millionaire?_" or "_Jeopardy!_", where one player won almost $300 000\[ref\]Haviland, L. (2020) ‘“Jeopardy!”
-Champion Arthur Chu’s Old-Fashioned Strategy For Winning Paid Off Big Time’. \[26 June 2020\] available from <[https://www.cheatsheet.com/entertainment/jeopardy-champion-arthur-chus-old-fashioned-strategy-for-winning-paid-off-big-time.html/](https://www.cheatsheet.com/entertainment/jeopardy-champion-arthur-chus-old-fashioned-strategy-for-winning-paid-off-big-time.html/)\>\[/ref\].
+Let me start with the fact that the use of a Spaced Repetitive Software (SRS) like Anki can be your greatest weapon while preparing for a TV shows like "_Who Wants to Be a Millionaire?_" or "_Jeopardy!_", where one player won almost $300 000[^4].

 When it comes to me, If I am not mistaken, I started using Anki about a year ago, and it definitely wasn't consistent.
 Since then, I created a few decks (entire flashcard collections), but most of them were imported not only from the AnkiWeb but Quizlet and Memrise.